Get a quote

 However, with climate change affecting storm intensity, you might want to look into flood insurance.
 According to the Federal Emergency Management Agency (FEMA), just one inch of water can lead to more than $25,000 in damages to both your house and your belongings.
 That’s a lot of damage from just a little bit of water.

-To protect yourself, consider getting flood insurance so you don’t have to pay for the expensive repairs after a flood out of your own pocket.
-Kin has a flood insurance starting at $175 a year that can give you peace of mind and comprehensive protection.
+To protect your home, consider getting flood insurance so you don’t have to pay for the expensive repairs after a flood out of your own pocket.
+Kin offers flood insurance in Florida and Louisiana that can give you peace of mind that you have the coverage you need

 Why get flood insurance in Zone C?